 The July issue of the Forum features Russell Johnson’s (University of Chicago) essay, “The Struggle Is Real: Understanding the American ‘Culture War.’ ” Three recent books all claim the culture war is over, though they come to different conclusions about why.
 Their different points, this essay argues, illustrate not why the culture war is over, but rather why it is so endlessly fascinating.
 In response to these books, this essay clarifies what exactly the culture war is, and how to understand in what sense it is still a part of American life.
 The culture war brings together a diverse array of political, religious, and cultural ideas into a neat dichotomy that has managed to persist through decades of social change.

-Over the next few weeks, scholars will offer responses to Johnson’s essay.
+Throughout the month, scholars will offer responses to Johnson’s essay.
 We invite you to join the conversation by sharing your thoughts and questions in the comments section below.

 by Russell Johnson